Professor of English, Director of Institute of the Humanities and Global Cultures (University of Virginia) – BOARDEmail

 My first monograph, Caste, Colonialism and Counter-Modernity (2005), is both an intellectual history and a revisionist ethnography of caste and untouchability in India from the point of view of theoretical developments in the field of postcolonial studies.
 Spanning a period from the eighteenth century to the present, the book traces the discursive horizons of 'caste' from early colonial histories and anthropological tracts to contemporary dalit literature and postcolonial historiographical projects such as Subaltern Studies.
 It argues that caste is not so much an essence responsible for India's 'backwardness' as a constellation of variegated social practices that are in a constant state of flux and that cannot be completely contained in a narrative of nation-building, modernisation and development.
 What is offered in this analysis is not an endorsement of either the caste-system or casteism, but a resistance to the reified ways in which caste continues to figure in social scientific and nation-building discourses.

-- Seminar Faculty, The Institute for World Literature (IWL), Harvard University, 2015 and 2017
+- Seminar Faculty, The Institute for World Literature (IWL), Harvard University, 2015

 - Halls Visiting Professor, Centre for the Humanities and Department of English, University of Wisconsin, Madison, 2015